algorithmica-org/algorithmica/content/english/hpc/cpu-cache/latency.md

 Despite that [bandwidth](../bandwidth) is a more complicated concept, it is much easier to observe and measure than latency: you can simply execute a long series of independent read or write queries, and the scheduler, having access to them in advance, reorders and overlaps them, hiding their latency and maximizing the total throughput.

-To measure *latency*, we need to design an experiment where the CPU can't cheat by knowing the memory locations we are going to request in advance.
-One way to ensure this is to generate a random permutation of size $N$ that corresponds to a full cycle, and then repeatedly follow the permutation:
+To measure *latency*, we need to design an experiment where the CPU can't cheat by knowing the memory locations we will request in advance.
+One way to ensure this is to generate a random permutation of size $N$ that corresponds to a cycle and then repeatedly follow the permutation:

 ```cpp
 int p[N], q[N];